C O N S T I T U T I O N

 Section 1: Reception of Membership.

 To become a member of the First Baptist Church of Riverton, Wyoming, one must publicly profess faith in Jesus Christ as his personal Savior, have been baptized by immersion, and understand and subscribe to the Statement of Faith (Article V).
 Candidates for membership, whether by baptism, by letter from another church, by statement of experience, or by restoration, shall meet with representatives of the Board of Elders to testify to their conversion experience and their agreement with the faith and work of the church.
-Candidates that the board recommends for membership may be voted upon at any members’ meeting.
+Candidates that the board recommends for membership may be voted upon at any Members’ Meeting.
+An affirmative vote of three-fourths (3/4) of the members present shall be required to accept a candidate for membership.
 The date of favorable vote is the effective date of membership for those accepted by letter, statement of experience, baptism, or restoration.

 A. By Baptism.